sstaub/gma3/README.md

 3. For PlatformIO Unzip and move the folder to the lib folder of your project.

 ## Boards
 You can use any Arduino compatible board which gives you the possibility of an ethernet port.
-Some boards like Teensy or STM32 Nucleo-F767ZI have an Ethernet port build in, others need an external ethernet port based e.g. on Wiznet W5500 boards like USR-ES1 or Arduino EthernetShield 2.
+Some boards like Teensy or STM32 Nucleo-F767ZI have an Ethernet port build in, others need an external ethernet port based e.g. on WIZnet W5500 boards like USR-ES1 or Arduino EthernetShield 2.
 WLAN boards like ESP32 should work but are not tested and there is no guarantee for a stable connection.
-There are also some Arduino based SPS controllers on the market which are ideal for rough enviroment using 24V.
+There are also some Arduino based SPS controllers on the market which are ideal for rough environment using 24V.

 - Controllino https://www.controllino.com
 - Industrial Shields https://www.industrialshields.com